 The CMCI Agriculture UCITS Index is composed soley of agricultural commodities.
 Commodities with enough similarity and historical correlation must be treated as a single component during the capping process.
-The Soybean component consists of Soybeans, Soybean Oil, and Soybean Meal; the Wheat component consists of Wheat, Hard Red Winter Wheat, and Milling Wheat; and the Sugar component consists of Sugar #11 and White Sugar.
+The Soybean component consists of Soybeans, Soybean Oil, and Soybean Meal; the Wheat component consists of Wheat, Hard Red Winter Wheat, and Milling Wheat, the Cocoa component includes Cocoa (US) and London Cocoa; and the Sugar component consists of Sugar #11 and White Sugar.
 The procedure and mechanism to apply the 35/20 rules follows these steps: